 Date of Authorship for this Version

 Macey, Jonathan R., "Fiduciary Duties as Residual Claims: Obligations to Non-shareholder Constituencies from a Theory of the Firm Perspective" (1999).
 Faculty Scholarship Series.
-Paper 1429.
+1429.